 The word “image” can connote something immaterial, but that isn’t my intention with the title of this blog.
 Rather, the choice of “image” instead of “object” is meant to emphasize the visual/art-historical focus of the entries.

-Kate Scott is a Collections Assistant at the Indiana Historical Society and a doctoral candidate in the Department of Art History at Rutgers University, where she specializes in American art and the history of photography.
-She also has an M.A. in Art History and a B.F.A. in Photojournalism.
+Kate Scott is a public history librarian at the Indiana Historical Society, where she answers patron questions on everything from Civil War uniforms to tenderloins as big as your head.
+She received her PhD in Art History from Rutgers University in 2016, specializing in American art and the history of photography.
 Kate lives in Indianapolis and has an unfair mistrust of people with nothing on their walls.

-- The opinions expressed in this blog are my own and do not reflect the views or opinions of Rutgers University or the Indiana Historical Society.
+- The opinions expressed in this blog are my own and do not reflect the views or opinions of the Indiana Historical Society or Rutgers University.

 - I do not own the rights to any of the images used here, and have attempted to provide identifying information when possible.